-In September 2017, UW-Eau Claire began an exciting Karlgaard Towers renovation process to update the buildings' exterior, improve bathroom privacy, add air conditioning and transform the students’ shared community spaces.
-The south tower (Marilyn Karlgaard Hall) was the focus of the project during 2017-18, and the north tower (David Karlgaard Hall) is being renovated in 2018-19.
+In 2017-18 and 2018-19, UW-Eau Claire completed an exciting Karlgaard Towers renovation process to update the buildings' exterior, improve bathroom privacy, add air conditioning and transform the students’ shared community spaces.
+The south tower (Marilyn Karlgaard Hall) was the focus of the project during 2017-18, and the north tower (David Karlgaard Hall) was renovated in 2018-19.

-Renovations to the Karlgaard Towers residence halls, which were built in 1966, include:
+Renovations to the Karlgaard Towers residence halls, which were built in 1966, included:

 - Replacement of exterior windows and doors.

 - Repairs to exterior surfaces, including brick and precast panels.